RULES & REGULATIONS

 All boats must carry a minimum $1,000,000.00 insurance liability.
 Proof of insurance must be made available upon request.

-Two (2) anglers per boat, with one being 18 years of age or older.
+Two (2) anglers per boat, with the operator having a valid Boaters Card.
 Both anglers must have a current Province of Ontario fishing license, one being a sport licence.

 12. Only Artificial Lures & Rods